Su-sid/Microsoft-Office-2021/README.md

 **Step 2:** Open **Install-x32.bat** or **Install-x64.bat** to install Microsoft Office 2021 64-bit or 32-bit as you need.

-Installing **Microsoft Office 2021,** it’ll take several minutes depending on your internet speed.
+Installing **Microsoft Office 2021**, this may take several minutes, depending on your internet speed.

 ![Installing Office](https://raw.githubusercontent.com/21Z/Microsoft-Office-2021/main/assets/Installing-Office.jpg)

 Once the installation is completed, let's open any Office apps.
-As you can see, you need to activate Office 2021 license, the trial license will expire in 7 days.
+As you can see, you need to activate the Office 2021 license; the trial license will expire in 7 days.

 ![Activation Required](https://raw.githubusercontent.com/21Z/Microsoft-Office-2021/main/assets/Activation-Required.jpg)